LiamEdwardsUCLA/202C_Final_Project/README.md

 # LLM-Assisted LIDAR Spoofing Detection in ROS2

-ECE 202C — IoT Security Final Project
+ECE 202C — Final Project

 Demonstrates LIDAR spoofing attacks on a simulated autonomous robot and an LLM-based defense using Gemini.